oVirt/ovirt-site/source/feature/uiplugins.html.md

 ### Summary

-This feature provides an infrastructure and API for implementing and deploying custom user interface (UI) plugins for oVirt web administration application.
+This feature provides an infrastructure and API for implementing and deploying custom user interface plugins for oVirt web administration application.

 ### Owner

 *   Name: [Vojtech Szocs](User:Vszocs)
 *   Email: <vszocs@redhat.com>
-*   IRC: vszocs at #ovirt (irc.oftc.net)

 ### Current status

 *   Plugin infrastructure implementation complete and working
-*   Plugin API to be improved in near future
-*   Sample plugins showcasing supported API to be contributed in near future
+*   In progress: improve and extend plugin API to cover more use-cases
+*   In progress: resolve issues with JavaScript vs. REST API communication

 ### Overview

-oVirt web administration application (WebAdmin) is the main UI for managing all components of a virtual system infrastructure.
+oVirt web administration application (WebAdmin) is the main graphical user interface for managing all components of a virtual system infrastructure.
 In addition to existing WebAdmin functionality, there can be times when administrators want to expose additional features or to integrate with other systems through WebAdmin UI.
-This is where UI plugins come into play: each plugin represents a set of user interface extensions that can be packaged and distributed for use with oVirt Engine via WebAdmin.
+This is where UI plugins come into play: each plugin represents a set of user interface extensions that can be packaged and distributed for deployment on oVirt Engine via WebAdmin.

 ### Introduction

 UI plugins integrate with WebAdmin directly on the client (web browser) using [JavaScript](http://en.wikipedia.org/wiki/JavaScript) programming language.
 Plugin invocation is driven by WebAdmin and happens right within the context of web browser's JavaScript runtime, using JavaScript language as the lowest common denominator between WebAdmin ([GWT](http://en.wikipedia.org/wiki/Google_Web_Toolkit)) and individual plugins.
 UI plugins can take full advantage of JavaScript language and its rich ecosystem of libraries.
+There are no specific rules on how to implement UI plugins, plugin API is designed to be simple and not to get in developer's way, regardless of how a developer chooses to write the plugin.

-At key events during runtime, WebAdmin invokes individual plugins via [event handler functions](#Supported_application_events) representing WebAdmin → plugin communication.
-Even though WebAdmin supports multiple event handler functions, a plugin only declares functions which are of interest to its implementation.
-Each plugin must register relevant event handler functions as part of [plugin bootstrap sequence](#Plugin_bootstrap_sequence), before the plugin is put to use by WebAdmin.
+At key events during runtime, WebAdmin invokes individual plugins via [event handler functions](#Application_event_reference) representing WebAdmin → plugin communication.
+Even though WebAdmin supports many different event handler functions, a plugin only declares functions which are of interest to its implementation.
+Each plugin must register relevant event handler functions as part of its [bootstrap sequence](#Plugin_bootstrap_sequence), before the plugin is put to use by WebAdmin.

-To facilitate plugin → WebAdmin communication that drives UI extension, WebAdmin exposes [plugin API](#Supported_API_functions) as global (top-level) `pluginApi` JavaScript object for individual plugins to consume.
+To facilitate plugin → WebAdmin communication that drives UI extension, WebAdmin exposes [plugin API](#API_function_reference) as global (top-level) `pluginApi` JavaScript object for individual plugins to consume.
 Each plugin obtains specific `pluginApi` instance, allowing WebAdmin to control plugin API function invocation per each plugin with regard to [plugin lifecycle](#Plugin_lifecycle).

 ### Discovering plugins